Computing $p$-presentation distances is hard: Background material

-A partially ordered set $P$ can be seen as a category $P$ with objects the elements of $P$, and a unique morphism from $a$ to $b$ if $a\leq b$.
-For a functor $M\colon P\to \mathcal{C}$, we let $M_{a\to b}$ denote the morphism $M_a\to M_b$ for all $a\leq b$.
-In this paper $P$ will either be a totally ordered set, or a product of two totally ordered sets.
-The category $\mathcal{C}$ is either the category $\mathrm{Set}$ of sets, or the category $\mathrm{Vec}$ of vector spaces over some finite field $\mathbb{F}$.
-In the latter case, we say that $M$ is a \emph{persistence module}.
-By an isomorphism we shall mean a natural isomorphism between functors.
-As is well-known, if $P=\R$ and $\mathcal{C} = \mathrm{Vec}$, and $\dim M_a < \infty$ for all $a$, then $M$ is uniquely described by a multiset $B(M)$ of intervals in $R$ called the barcode of $M$ \cite{crawley2015decomposition}.
-In this paper we shall assume that all our persistence modules are finitely presented.
-In particular, the barcodes are finite and only contain intervals of the form $[a,b)$.
-Hence, an interval $[a,b)$ in the barcode can be identifed with the point $(a,b)\in \R^2$.
-The following definition of Wasserstein distances thus applies to barcodes of persistence modules.
+As is well known, if $P=\R$, and $\dim M_a < \infty$ for all $a$, then $M$ is uniquely described by a multiset $B(M)$ of intervals in $\R$ called the barcode of $M$ \cite{crawley2015decomposition}.
+In this work, we shall work under an even stronger assumption, namely that the persistence modules are \emph{finitely presented} (see \cref{subsec.mod.ppresdist}).
+For $n=1$, this is equivalent to saying that $B(M)$ contains a finite number of intervals and that each interval is of the form $[a,b)$ for $a<b$ and where $b$ is allowed to be infinite.
+Hence, an interval $[a,b)$ in the barcode can be identified with the point $(a,b)\in (\R\cup \{\infty\})^2$.
+The following definition of Wasserstein distances thus applies to barcodes of finitely presented persistence modules.

-\subsection{Wasserstein distances}
+\subsubsection{Wasserstein distances}